scopatz/anthony.scopatz.com/content/missives/adding-reflection-to-cpp.rst

-Two is the minimum that you need, but having the first stage where we run the code through plain old ``cpp`` is ideal because this resolves a lot of wacky things that people *can* do with the preproccessor:
+Two is the minimum that you need, but having the first stage where we run the code through plain old ``cpp`` is ideal because this resolves a lot of wacky things that people *can* do with the preprocessor:

 .. code-block:: c++